 Cargotec is a technology leader with strong market positions in all business areas, Kalmar, Hiab and MacGregor.
 We have leading brands in markets with long term growth potential and several megatrends, such as urbanisation and growing middle class, support our businesses.

 Our aim is to transform from an equipment provider into a leader in intelligent cargo handling.
 We will achieve this by focusing on our four strategic must-win battles: customer centricity, services, digitalisation and productivity.

-Cargotec changed the definition of the alternative performance measure comparable operating profit starting from 1 January 2021 to align it with the definition used in the merger prospectus.
-In addition to the items significantly affecting comparability, the restated comparable operating profit will also exclude the impacts of the purchase price allocation, which amounted to EUR 24 million in 2020.
-Comparisonfigure has been calculated based on the new definition.
-Restatement for 2020 figures will be published before Q1/21 result announcement.
+As stated in the financial statements review 2020, Cargotec changed the definition of the alternative performance measure comparable operating profit starting from 1 January 2021 to align it with the definition used in the merger prospectus published on 3 December 2020.
+In addition to the items significantly affecting comparability, the restated comparable operating profit will also exclude the impacts of the purchase price allocation, which amounted to EUR 23 million in 2020.
+EUR 10 million of the items were related to Kalmar, EUR 2 million to Hiab and EUR 11 million to MacGregor.

 Cargotec expects its comparable operating profit for H2/2020 to increase compared to H1/2020 (EUR 82.9 million)

 Cargotec updates its business development estimate published on 17 July 2020 and gives guidance for the third quarter 2020.
 Cargotec’s business development has continued well during July-August.
 Cargotec estimates orders received (Q2/2020: EUR 637 million) and comparable operating profit (Q2/2020: EUR 43.4 million) to increase compared to the second quarter 2020.

 Visibility towards the end of the year is still weak.
 In the current exceptional situation Cargotec